shivkumar98/OCP-Java-Examples/src/chapter_3/chapter_3_6_additions_in_java_8/README.md

     }
 ```

-We coiuld write a Comparator for sorting by weight:
+We could write a Comparator for sorting by weight:

 ```java
     Comparator<Duck> byWeight = (d1,d2) -> DuckHelper.compareByWeight(d1,d2);